 Together, the community will also make a plan for each family to contribute a small monthly amount — around Q5 ($1), or an amount at each harvest season.
 This ensures that funds are available for any repairs needed in the future.

-The community of Cosibal sits on an abundant supply of water – but this water is 250m below the surface.
-This project will drill a borehole (a deep well) down to reach the water and pump it to the surface, where a 100m3 tank will be constructed to hold 100,000L of water.
+The community of Chixocol sits 2km from an abundant supply of water.
+This project will cap a spring by building a concrete “cover” to protect the water source from debris while an inlet pipe below the ground funnels fresh water into an 80 cubic meter tank holding 80,000L of water.
 Before the water enters the tank, a chlorine disinfection system will ensure that the water is purified from bacteria and contaminants.
-From the tank, pipes and gravity will allow clean drinking water to flow downwards to the homes of 142 families throughout the village, covering an area of 21 square kilometres.
+From the tank, pipes and gravity will allow clean drinking water to flow downwards to the homes of 200 families throughout the village, covering an area of 20 square kilometres.

 The process is led by local staff from El Quiché province, all of whom grew up in homes and communities without water.
 At some point in the past decades, their communities received the support to construct a water system, and they have since dedicated their lives and experience in helping other communities.

-Every year HOPE donors support between 50 to 65 initiatives in as many as 20 countries worldwide, many of which give people access to reliable supplies of clean water right in their communities. www.hope-international.com
+Every year HOPE donors support between 50 to 65 initiatives in as many as 20 countries worldwide, many of which give people access to reliable supplies of clean water right in their communities.
+To learn more, visit www.hope-international.com.